andylcy2000/DCS-Lab/final_project_klotski/README.md

 5. Move the physical klotski blocks.

+6. Live movement and a hint of direction will be showned on the screen using VGA.

-6. Check if the block is moved correctly; otherwise, redo the moving procedure.
+7. Check if the block is moved correctly; otherwise, redo the moving procedure.

-7. Repeat 1. ~ 6. til the whole puzzle is solved.
+8. Repeat 1. ~ 6. til the whole puzzle is solved.

 ![Time flow](time_flow.jpg)